-Data Object Group Fields are never defined on a single-field basis, but always in Data Object Groups.
+Customer fields are never defined on a single-field basis, but always in customer field groups.

-• Resource Fields (CM version 6.10 and up, only if CM.Resource Pool is active) These are the data fields which are used to define the data model for the resource data.
+Resource fields (CM version 6.10 and up, only if CM.Resource Pool is active)

+These are the data fields which are used to define the data model for the resource data.
 They also determine the GUI design of the Web Client.

-Resource fields are never defined on a single-field basis, but always in Resource Field Groups.
+Resource fields are never defined on a single-field basis, but always in resource field groups.